 Here are two books every artist should have.

-Good luck with art school!
+Good luck with art school journey!
 Enjoy the process!
-It took me a while to learn how to do it, but once I did, I have nothing but fond memories.
+It took me a while to learn how to do it, but once I did, I have many fond memories.